21 Peru Travel Tips: What to Know Before Your First Trip

 16) Bring your toilet paper, and don’t flush it in the toilet.

 You usually must pay a small fee (1-2 soles) to use public bathrooms at historical sites.
 I highly recommend carrying toilet paper or wipes because they are not always available in restrooms.
-Also, don’t throw paper in the toilet because this clogs the drainage system and causes flooding.
-There is usually a trash bin next to the bathroom for your tissue.
+Also, don’t throw paper down the toilet, as it clogs the drainage system and can cause flooding.
+There is usually a trash bin next to the bathroom for your tissues.

 Sacred Valley Preparation